-Traditional herbal remedies—such as ginger, or peppermint tea—may also help relieve nausea associated with chemotherapy.
-Ginger may be taken in a variety of ways to alleviate nausea.
+Ginger may be taken in a variety of ways.
+Some people find that it helps to suck on candied ginger.
 The powered, dried rhizome is marketed in pill form.
-Ginger may also be consumed as a beverage or used fresh in prepared dishes.
+Ginger may also be consumed as a beverage.

 However, it is possible that ginger might interfere with other cancer treatment.
 If you are using it frequently, let your doctor know.